paisleypark3121/la2i/readme.md

 1. access the HuggingFace space associated to the application

 2. settings -> Variables and secrets -> secrets -> new secret -> add CHAINLIT_AUTH_SECRET with the value generated

+3. in case you want to store username / password as secret, add also those values in this section (this application uses LA2I_USERNAME and LA2I_PASSWORD)